afunnydev/tinysociety/content/articles/2018-11-25-26-split-pitch-roof-tiny-house.md

 ---
 title: 26' Split-Pitch Roof Tiny House
-description: >-
-  This 26' tiny house on wheels is the perfect size for towing.
-At 265 square feet, the space can be completely customized to your liking.
+description: "This 26' tiny house on wheels is the perfect size for towing.
+At 265 square feet, the space can be completely customized to your liking. "
 slug: 26-foot-split-pitch-roof-tiny-house
 author: molli
 image: /img/napa_banner.jpg
 overlay: true
-date: '2018-11-25'
+date: 2018-11-25
+lastmod: 2023-05-17
 notloaded:
   need: true
 listing:
   title: 26' Split-Pitch Roof Tiny House
-  description: >-
-    If you're looking for the perfect tiny home, look no further.
-At 265 square feet, this cozy yet spacious tiny house on wheels ticks off all the boxes.
+  description: "If you're looking for the perfect tiny home, look no further.
+At
+    265 square feet, this cozy yet spacious tiny house on wheels ticks off all the boxes. "
   image: /img/napa_square.jpg
-likes: '55'
 categories:
   - Tiny houses
   - Tiny house review
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 infographic: false
 draft: false
 noindex: false
+ordre: "0"
+likes: "55"
 ---
 If you're looking for the perfect tiny home, look no further.
 At 265 square feet, this cozy yet spacious tiny house on wheels ticks off all the boxes.